ElsitaK/Visualizing-Butterfly-Emergence/README.md

 Mean Emergence
 --------------

-Calculate the mean emergence date across the 20 GCMs as well as 95% Confidence Intervals, and display the plot.
-Confidence intervals can be displayed as separate lines (first figure) or as shading (second figure).
+Calculate the mean emergence date across the 20 GCMs as well as 5th-95th percentile range, and display the plot.
+The range is displayed as separate lines (first figure) or as shading (second figure).

 ``` r
 #get mean